SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 The dates

-Two dates decide urgency
+The dates that decide urgency

 Annex III